-,Ryan Mitchell is the Designated Safeguarding Lead (DSL) with the responsibility for overseeing safeguarding and child protection within the school and person to whom all child protection issues should be notified.
-He is supported by a number of Designated Safeguarding Officers (DSOs) who are also trained in safeguarding.
+Ryan Mitchell is the Designated Safeguarding Lead (DSL) with the responsibility for overseeing safeguarding and child protection within the school and person to whom all child protection issues should be notified.
+He is supported by a number of Deputy Designated Safeguarding Lead's who are also trained in safeguarding.